 Whole Mung Bean Curry/One Green Planet

 This is a great recipe to get you started using mung bean in its whole and unadulterated form.
 While this Whole Mung Bean Curry recipe requires a long list of ingredients, once you’ve got everything ready to go it’s super easy to make.
 Plus, it’s packed full of flavorful spices, healthy fats, whole grains, and nutrient-rich roots.
-If you’re not a fan of the whole mung bean texture, you can also experiment with pulverized mung bean such as this Ayurvedic Spinach-Mung Detox Soup or this Indian Mung Bean Soup.
+If you’re not a fan of the whole mung bean texture, you can also experiment with pulverized mung beans, such as this Ayurvedic Spinach-Mung Detox Soup or this Indian Mung Bean Soup.

 Mung Bean and Noodle Bowl with Pecan Dipping Sauce/One Green Planet